mfine15/csync/README.md

 ## Running csync on schedule

 After following these instructions, csync should be configured and ready to go.
-But if you don't want to have to manually type `node csync-canvas` to keep your local course files in sync, you might want to configure csync to run on a schedule.
+But if you don't want to have to manually type `csync-canvas` to keep your local course files in sync, you might want to configure csync to run on a schedule.
 This can be done with a number of utilities depending on platform, from `cron` to Mac's `launchcd`.

 Csync is agnostic to such schedulers, but will happily work through one.
 Docs for launchcd can be found [here](http://www.launchd.info/), and a cron intro [here](http://www.unixgeeks.org/security/newbie/unix/cron-1.html).